yosefahab/VocoMorph/README.md

 ## Inference

 For inference, a checkpoint and sample file are needed.
-`python run.py --mode infer_sample --sample-file /path/to/sample.wav --model-name VocoMorph --checkpoint-path /path/to/checkpoint`
+`python run.py --mode infer_sample --sample-file /path/to/sample.wav --model VocoMorph --checkpoint-path /path/to/checkpoint`